kritysingh630/Quick-Bite/README.md

 - HTTP - Facilitates communication between clients and servers using the Hypertext Transfer Protocol.
 - Tree Shaking - removes unused codes
 - different dev and prod bundles - Automatically adjusts bundles for development (with source maps, faster builds) and production (minification, optimization for performance).

+# JSX
+- takes care of the Cross-Site Scripting - malicious Scripts